If you’re unhappy, things and experiences will make you happier… right?

 Now, Poṭṭhāpada, you might think: “Perhaps these defiling mental states might disappear…, and one might still be unhappy.”
 That is not how it should be regarded.
 If defiling states disappear…, nothing but happiness and delight develops, tranquility, mindfulness and clear awareness—and that is a happy state.

-You may think that “happiness is default” sounds woo
+You may think that “happiness is underneath” sounds woo

 But you know what else is woo?
-The belief “Unhappiness is default”.
+The belief “Unhappiness is underneath”.

 Both of these beliefs can be self-fulfilling.
-If you expect that unhappiness is default, you’re assuming it will require effort.
-But if you expect that happiness is default, you know it’s already within you.
+If you expect that unhappiness is underneath, you’re assuming happiness will require effort.
+Meanwhile if you expect that happiness is default, you know it’s already within you.

-When you’re relaxed, which self-fulfilling prophecy do you find in yourself?
+When you feel relaxed, which self-fulfilling prophecy do you find yourself in?

 “BUT EVOLUTION COULD NEVER…”

 When I propose this idea to someone who can’t yet recall experiencing it, they often retort something like, “This doesn’t make sense from a biological perspective!
-Evolutionarily, it doesn’t make sense for us to be “happy” by default.
+Evolutionarily, it doesn’t make sense for us to be “happy” so easily.
 We wouldn’t be motivated to accumulate resources and reproduce!!!……”

 They feel convinced when I help them recall a time they felt default happiness.
 When was the last time you felt something like this?